Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Zeolite has a high adsorption capacity for toxins, heavy metals, and other harmful substances in the gastrointestinal tract.
 In dogs with diarrhea, zeolite can help bind these harmful substances and remove them from the body.
 This reduces the burden on the digestive system and can help alleviate diarrhea.

-2. Regulation of pH Value in the Intestines
+2. Regulation of pH in the Intestines

 3. Strengthening the Intestinal Barrier

 Due to its detoxifying properties, zeolite can strengthen the intestinal barrier.
 This is particularly useful for dogs with inflammatory bowel diseases or irritable bowel syndrome, who are more susceptible to diarrhea.
-A healthy gut is better able to ward off harmful bacteria and toxins, which can lead to a reduction in diarrhea.
+A healthy intestine is better able to ward off harmful bacteria and toxins, which can lead to a reduction in diarrhea.

 4. Promoting Water Binding